ParadexRelayer/Consumer-API-docs/readme.md

 * expirationDate - expiration date and time of order in ISO 8601 format

-The expirationDate format is 2017-11-21T18:00:00Z Currently the expirationDate needs to be between 10 mins and 2 weeks greater than the time when the orderParams endpoint is called
+The expirationDate format is 2017-11-21T18:00:00Z
+A valid expirationDate needs to be between now() + min_expiration and now() + max_expiration.
+Min/max expiration can be obtained by calling the `expirations` endpoint.

 Returns:
 ```